 Advancements in microscopy and imaging technologies have provided new insights into centrosome structure and function.
 Super-resolution microscopy techniques, such as structured illumination microscopy (SIM) and stimulated emission depletion (STED) microscopy, have allowed researchers to visualize the centrosome at unprecedented resolution.

-These techniques have revealed the intricate organization of the PCM and the dynamic behavior of microtubules during cell division.
+These techniques have revealed the involved organization of the PCM and the dynamic behavior of microtubules during cell division.
 Live-cell imaging has also enabled researchers to track centrosome movements and interactions with other cellular structures in real-time.

 Centrosome Dysfunction in Disease